 “One… two… no, no, support zir head and neck, please! … three!
 Lift!”

-Even with six of us, it wasn’t easy transferring Tomma’s limp, lanky body from the floor to the makeshift stretcher (a repurposed surfboard with straps), let alone lifting the stretcher and carrying zir to the designated medical treatment tarp.
+Even with six of us, it wasn’t easy transferring Tomma’s limp body from the floor to the makeshift stretcher (a repurposed surfboard with straps), then lift the stretcher and carry zir to the designated medical treatment tarp.

 “I forget, is ze green or what?”
-Oyster still wasn’t quite clear on the concept of triage, but after all, he’d only been with us six years.
+Oyster, quietly attractive with dark brown eyes, was our newest resident.
+He wasn’t quite clear on the concept of triaging injuries during a disaster, but then he’d only been with us six years.
 Give him time.

 “C.E.R.T. for dummies,” Aarrf muttered and Oyster looked hurt.
-Aarrf took our community emergency response training drills very seriously and had little patience with anyone who wasn’t as geeky about it as they were.
+Aarrf took our “Community Emergency Response Team” drills very seriously and had little patience with anyone who wasn’t as dedicated as they were.

 Joe took pity on Oyster.
 “No, green is for ‘walking wounded,’” he said.
 “Red, ze’s red.
 Immediate.
+Urgent.
 Got that?”
-Oyster nodded.

 “Guys, my bindi is slipping!”
 Glysandra cried, as she clutched at her share of the surfboard.
 She would insist on full tantra regalia for our drills.
 Her rationale?
-“What if I’m teaching a class when IT happens?”
-“IT” being an earthquake, lava flow, hurricane, geothermal plant meltdown, mosquito bite, whatevah!
+“What if I’m teaching a class when it happens?”
+“It” being an earthquake, lava flow, hurricane, flood, geothermal plant meltdown, mosquito bite, whatevah!

-Frank rolled his eyes, and the limp, lanky body on the surfboard snickered.
+Frank rolled his eyes, and the limp body on the surfboard snickered.

 “…Unconscious, with a fractured umbilicus.
 Yeah, yeah, I know.
 But I think I can still feel my kundalini!”
-Tomma wriggled suggestively on the surfboard.
+Ze wriggled suggestively on the surfboard.
 Glysandra gave zir a peevish look.

-We managed to get Tomma over to the medical treatment area and set zir down without spilling zir onto the red tarp.
+We managed to carry Tomma to the designated medical treatment area (under a canopy in the permaculture orchard) and set zir down gently onto the red tarp.
 Glysandra peeled the bindi off her forehead and stuck it onto red plastic armband we tied onto Tomma’s wrist.
 “There – that’s for your kundalini,” she said, with barely concealed irritation.

-Tomma just waved grandly, airily, like the Queen of England in drag.
-“Much obliged, much obliged!
+Tomma just waved languidly, “Much obliged, much obliged!
 And a heart-felt, aloha-filled ‘mahalo’ to all the little people who have made me what I am today!”